 6. It incites fatphobia

 To further my last point, since when did skinny and healthy become synonymous?
 Someone of a “healthy” weight may subsist on very little food and obsessive painful exercise, while someone considered “overweight” may enjoy a wealth of nutritious food and light exercise while enjoying desserts or sweet treats at the same time.
 We are more encouraged to fear weight gain than poor health, and sugar is now touted as one of the main reasons for that extra squish around your middle.

 As always, unless your doctor has advised you to lose or maintain weight, don’t be so scared of not being a size 8 all the time.
-Buying into the sugar free trend, which disguises messages of health under those of calories and metabolism, incites this fear of fatness.
+Buying into the “give up sugar” trend, which disguises messages of health under those of calories and metabolism, incites this fear of fatness.
 Question everything.